creatorsgarten/bangkok-opensource/README.md

 - Lunch Meetup #1: To be decided together with the community.
 - Hackathon & Demo Day: To be decided together with the community.

-# How to contribute?
+# Contributing

 This is an open-source hackathon, so the organizing process will also be completely open!
 We aim to make our organizing and planning assets open-source.

-# Communities and partners
+# Communities & Partners

 This hackathon is co-organized in collaboration with the following organizing communities and partners.